hidecode221b/Radia/readme_mac_python.md

 # How to make/build the radia on python/macOS

 This is a note to build radia on python/macOS.
-When python is updated, you can make a new so in the following procedure.
+When python is updated, you can make a new shared object (so) in the following procedure.
 I tested radia.so with python version [2.7](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-27m-darwin.so), [3.7](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-37m-darwin.so), [3.8](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-38-darwin.so), [3.9](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-39-darwin.so), and [3.12](https://github.com/hidecode221b/Radia/blob/master/env/radia_python/radia.cpython-312-darwin.so)  but you can build it on your environment in the same way.
 You can also see [YouTube Video](https://youtu.be/mbbfCD5LF5c).

 Note that you can try `python3 radia_example01.py` in **/env/radia_python** prior to this build.
 If it works, you do not have to make this proceudre.
 This repository is modified to build radia python on macOS.
 The Jupyter notebooks are also available [link](https://github.com/radiasoft/Radia-Examples), and cloud based Radia python is [here](https://www.sirepo.com/en/apps/magnets/).